jarlandi/sna/laboratory/README.md

 The remaining sessions we have Python notebooks.
 Download the notebooks, open them, and follow the instructions there (some instructions in color are not visible in the GitHub preview).

-Each session describe the activities that the students must perform during the practice session.
+Each session describes the activities the students must perform during the practice session.

 :bulb: **Read the practice descriptions before the session,** as they can be sometimes long.
+You can begin a practice job before their corresponding session.
+This can be helpful because you may have prepared your questions for the professor prior to the session.

 ## Delivery requirements